 2. Unobtrusive and / or negligent

 We all know The blinking warnings on the screen And ask us to do it Immediate action.

-In a survey conducted by Google in 2013, it was discovered that from 25 millions of warnings given by Google Chrome, 70.2% have been ignored.
+In a survey conducted by Google in 2013, it was found that out of 25 million warnings given by Google Chrome, 70.2% have been ignored.
 Following this disastrous report, Google has decided to simplify the immediate action procedure aimed at blocking or neutralizing the potential danger.
 This is just an example on Google Chrome.
 Warnings given by AntiVirus software are often ignored by users or treated with superficiality.
 There are many situations where the employee does not even check the report of a warning message, much less to inform about the potential danger.
 A large number of alerts are rejected and the employees continue to work on the laptop / PC.

 Opening dubious emails and downloading malicious files is another big problem.
 Many employees open email attachments without blinking without prior checking.
 Find Here details.

-For both 1 and 2, it is a big part of the blame for the company, which does not do a proper training in this regard.
-Let's ask how many companies explain to employees how an antivirus works and how to optimize their security settings?
+For both point 1 and point 2, most of the blame lies with the company, which does not provide adequate training in this regard.
+Let's ask ourselves how many companies explain to employees how an antivirus works and how to optimize their security settings?
 Better not.

 3. Employee bad intentions

 Unfortunately, not only human error and inattention are the causes of data compromise within a company.
 Bad intentional employees play an important role,